KattaAkshaya/E-Commerce-Store/README.md

 - **Pagination**: Navigate through multiple pages of products effortlessly.
 - **Order History**: View past orders for easy reference.
 - **Payment Page**: Securely process payments with our integrated checkout system.
+- **Sort and Filter**:Arranges products in order and Narrows down products by specific choices.

 ## Technologies Used